csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 </div>

-Now would be a good time to mention: **I am an independent web performance consultant**—one of the best.
+Now would be a good time to mention: **I am an independent web performance consultant** — one of the best.
 I am available to help you find and fix your site-speed issues through [performance audits](/performance-audits/), [training and workshops](/workshops/),